-Ditte Haarløv Johnsen Maputo Diary
+Ditte Haarløv Johnsen Maputo Diary 2008

 Mozambique gained its independence in 1975.
-It was ruled by the socialist Frelimo Party.
-My parents decided to relocate to help the government rebuild the country.
-We arrived in Maputo on the 11 of January 1982.
-I was five years old.
+It was ruled by the Frelimo Party.
+My parents decided to relocate in order to work for the socialist government.
+We arrived in Maputo on the 11 of January 1982, the day I turned 5 years old.